European maritime exploration of Australia: Dutch exploration

 In March 1622, the Dutch galleon Leeuwin, captained by Jan Fransz, mapped parts of the Australian coast between Hamelin Bay and Point D'Entrecasteaux.
-This was the first European vessel to round what is now called Cape Leeuwin.
+This galleon was the first European vessel to round what is now called Cape Leeuwin.

-In 1623, Jan Carstensz was commissioned by VOC to lead an expedition to the southern coast of New Guinea and beyond, to follow up the reports of further land sighted by Janszoon in his 1606 voyages to the south.
-Setting off from Amboyna in the Dutch East Indies with two ships, the Pera and Arnhem (captained by Willem Joosten Van Colster), he traveled along the south coast of New Guinea, then headed south to Cape York Peninsula and the Gulf of Carpentaria.
+In 1623, Jan Carstensz was commissioned by the VOC to lead an expedition to the south coast of New Guinea and beyond, to follow up on reports of further land sighted by Janszoon in his 1606 voyages to the south.
+Departing from Amboyna in the Dutch East Indies with two ships– the Pera and Arnhem (captained by Willem Joosten Van Colster) – he travelled along the south coast of New Guinea, and then he headed south to Cape York Peninsula and the Gulf of Carpentaria.
 On 14 April 1623, he passed Cape Keerweer.
-Landing in search of fresh water for his stores, Carstensz encountered a party of the local indigenous Australian inhabitants, who he described as "poor and miserable looking people" who had "no knowledge of precious metals or spices".
-On 8 May 1623, Carstensz and his crew fought a skirmish with 200 Aborigines at the mouth of a small river near Cape Duyfken (named after Janszoon's vessel which had earlier visited the region) and landed at the Pennefather River.
-Carstensz named the small river Carpentier River, and the Gulf of Carpentaria in honour of Pieter de Carpentier, Governor-General of the Dutch East Indies.
+Landing in search of fresh water for his stores, Carstensz encountered a party of local Indigenous Australian inhabitants, whom he described as "poor and miserable looking people" who had "no knowledge of precious metals or spices".
+On 8 May 1623, Carstensz and his crew fought a skirmish with 200 Aborigines at the mouth of a small river near Cape Duyfken (named after Janszoon's vessel which had earlier visited the region); then they landed at the Pennefather River.
+Carstensz named the small river Carpentier River, and the gulf the Gulf of Carpentaria, in honour of Pieter de Carpentier, Governor-General of the Dutch East Indies.
 Carstensz reached the Staaten River before heading north again.
-The Pera and Carstensz returned to Amboyna while the Arnhem crossed the Gulf of Carpentaria, sighting the east coast of Arnhem Land.
+Carstensz and the Pera returned to Amboyna, while the Arnhem crossed the Gulf of Carpentaria, sighting the east coast of Arnhem Land.

-In 1627, François Thijssen ended up too far south and on 26 January 1627 he came upon the coast of Australia, near Cape Leeuwin, the most south-west tip of the mainland.
-Pieter Nuyts the VOC official aboard his ship gave Thijssen permission to continue to sail eastwards, mapping more than 1500 km of the southern coast of Australia from Albany, Western Australia to Ceduna, South Australia.
-He called the land 't Land van Pieter Nuyts ("The Land of Pieter Nuyts").
+In 1627, François Thijssen strayed too far south; on 26 January 1627, he came upon the coast of Australia, near Cape Leeuwin, the most south-western tip of the mainland.
+Pieter Nuyts, the VOC official aboard his ship, gave Thijssen permission to continue sailing eastwards, mapping more than 1500 km of the south coast of Australia – from Albany, Western Australia, to Ceduna, South Australia.
+Thijssen called the land 't Land van Pieter Nuyts ("The Land of Pieter Nuyts").
 Part of Thijssen's map shows the islands St Francis and St Peter, now known collectively with their respective groups as the Nuyts Archipelago.
-Thijssen's observations were included as early as 1628 by Gerritsz in a chart of the Indies and Eendrachtsland.
+Thijssen's observations were included by Gerritsz as early as 1628 in a chart of the Indies and Eendrachtsland.

-One Dutch captain of this period who was not really an explorer but who nevertheless bears mentioning was Francisco Pelsaert, captain of the Batavia, which was wrecked off the coast of Western Australia in 1629.
+One Dutch captain of this period, not really an explorer but worth mentioning, was Francisco Pelsaert.
+He was captain of the Batavia, which was wrecked off the coast of Western Australia in 1629.